 D-Ribose is a naturally occurring monosaccharide, which was once thought to be important only as a structural component of DNA and RNA.
 Research has shown it to be valuable for energy production in cells.
-In 1973 Heinz Gerd Zimmer conducted research at the University of Munich and found that D-Ribose helped energy-starved hearts recover from ischemia.
+In 1973 Heinz Gerd Zimmer conducted research at the University of Munich and found that D-Ribose helped energy-starved hearts recover from ischemia (an inadequate blood supply to an organ or part of the body, especially the heart muscles).
 Subsequent research went on to show that D-Ribose was the limiting element in energy recovery in ischemic tissue and that it was necessary for energy production in the cell.

 This makes it an important supplement for patients with cardiac problems.
 D-Ribose improves ventilatory efficiency in patients with heart failure.
 Ventilatory efficiency is an important predictor of survival and disease progression in patients with congestive heart failure.
 As stated, D-Ribose plays a vital role in cellular energy production, so it is reasonable to assume that it can improve function in patients with congestive heart failure (CHF).